ajtomato/DjangoTutorial/README.md

 Now, open a Web browser and go to “/admin/” on your local domain – e.g., http://127.0.0.1:8000/admin/.
 You should see the admin’s login screen.

 #### Make the poll app modifiable in the admin

+## Writing your first Django app, part 3

+### Overview

+A view is a “type” of Web page in your Django application that generally serves a specific function and has a specific template.

+In Django, web pages and other content are delivered by views.
+Each view is represented by a simple Python function (or method, in the case of class-based views).
+Django will choose a view by examining the URL that’s requested (to be precise, the part of the URL after the domain name).
+To get from a URL to a view, Django uses what are known as ‘URLconfs’.
+A URLconf maps URL patterns (described as regular expressions) to views.

+### Writing more views

+When somebody requests a page from your website – say, “/polls/34/”, Django will load the _mysite.urls_ Python module because it’s pointed to by the _ROOT\_URLCONF_ _setting_.
+It finds the variable named urlpatterns and traverses the regular expressions in order.
+After finding the match at '_^polls/_', it **strips off** the matching text ("_polls/_") and sends the remaining text – "34/" – to the ‘_polls.urls_’ URLconf for further processing.
+There it matches *r'^(?P<question_id>[0-9]+)/$'*, resulting in a call to the *detail()* view like so:

+    detail(request=<HttpRequest object>, question_id='34')

+The *question_id='34'* part comes from *(?P<question_id>[0-9]+)*.
+Using *parentheses* around a **pattern** “captures” the text matched by that **pattern** and sends it as an argument to the view function; *?P<question_id>* defines the **name** that will be used to identify the matched **pattern**; and [0-9]+ is a regular expression to match a sequence of digits (i.e., a number).

+### Write views that actually do something

+Each view is responsible for doing one of two things: returning an _HttpResponse_ object containing the content for the requested page, or raising an exception such as _Http404_.

+Your project’s *TEMPLATES* *setting* describes how Django will load and render templates.
+The default settings file configures a *DjangoTemplates* backend whose *APP_DIRS* option is set to *True*.
+By convention *DjangoTemplates* looks for a “*templates*” subdirectory in each of the *INSTALLED_APPS*.